HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 print(author_counts)
 ```

-Or, we can also count just the rows that have the author "A. B.":
+Or, we can also count just the rows that have the author "Aylett, Robert":

 ```python
 eebo_df.groupby('Author')['EEBO'].count()['Aylett, Robert, 1583-1655?']